Tang Qianhui

 She has a career-high singles ranking of world No. 617, achieved on 24 June 2019.
-She peaked at No. 64 in the doubles rankings on 22 September 2025.
-Tang has won three doubles titles on the WTA Tour and 17 on the ITF Women's Circuit.
+She peaked at No. 56 in the doubles rankings on 10 August 2026.
+Tang has won three doubles titles on the WTA Tour and two on the WTA Challenger Tour.

 Career

 She won her biggest title to date at the 2017 Jiangxi International Open in Nanchang, partnering with Jiang Xinyu.
 The pair defended their title the following year.

 She won her third title at the 2023 Hong Kong Open in the doubles competition with WTA Tour debutante Tsao Chia-yi.

 She reached the top 100 in the doubles rankings on 24 June 2024.